anomal/anomal/README.md

-My work GitHub account is [SophiahHo](https://github.com/SophiahHo).
+- My work GitHub account is [SophiahHo](https://github.com/SophiahHo)
+- Canadian 🇨🇦

 <!--
 **anomal/anomal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.